 The first step to global expansion and your next million is growing your cross-border business model.
 But introducing your business to each new market may present a multitude of challenges.

 According to research, 55% of businesses cancelled or delayed plans to export to overseas markets or trade internationally because of the COVID-19 pandemic, and 51% said their view on the importance of international trade has increased.
 The survey, of 514 business leaders in the UK, gathered thoughts around international expansion in a post-COVID world.

-With this in mind, we have produced a guide to help businesses get the most out of digital marketing when looking at expanding internationally.
+Two years on, the global economy continues to be affected by political action, but business must grow, as usual.
+With this in mind, we produced a guide to help businesses get the most out of digital marketing when looking at expanding internationally.